 - The Arab-Jewish Conflict in the Middle East

 - The Life and Times of Abraham Joshua Heschel

 Special Field Placements

 JCLP students choose from a broad array of supervised fieldwork opportunities in local and national agencies.
 International summer placements via the University of Haifa are also available.

-- In consultation with JCLP's Director, students can select from varied practice method concentrations and practice areas.
-Students have the option of pursuing practice method minors.
+- In consultation with JCLP's Director, each JCLP student will choose and follow one of the SSW curricular pathways.
 The JCLP seminar and JCLP public programs focus on macro communal questions and concerns.

 - All students complete a Certificate in Jewish Communal Leadership.